 This Policy was drawn up in accordance with the Department for Education School Admissions Code, December 2014.
 It will be reviewed annually.

-Date reviewed: September 2019

-Approval Date: 28 January 2020
+Date reviewed: September 2020 Approval Date: 12 January 2021

 Status: Statutory

-Responsibility: As an academy, the Board of Governors is the admission authority for Sir Thomas Rich's and has
+Responsibility: As an academy, the Board of Governors is the admission authority for Sir Thomas Rich's ("the the DfE Admissions Code.

-responsibility for ensuring that the admission arrangements are compliant with the DfE

-Admissions Code.